 David L. Copeland, Abilene, Texas, has served as director of the Company since 1998.
-He serves as Chairman of the Audit Committee and as a member of the Executive, Risk, and Nominating/Corporate Governance Committees.
-He is designated as a "financial expert" for our Audit Committee.
-He is also a director of the Bank, serving on the asset-liability management committee, and a director of First Financial Trust & Asset Management Company, N.A. (the "Trust Company"), a wholly-owned subsidiary of the Company.
-He also serves as an advisory director of the Bank's Abilene Region.
+He serves as Chairman and is a designated "financial expert" of the Audit Committee and also a member of the Executive, Risk, and Nominating/Corporate Governance Committees.
+He is a director of the Bank and served on the Abilene regional board from 1993 to 2024.
 He is president of the Shelton Family Foundation, a private charitable foundation, and SIPCO, Inc., the management and investment company for the Andrew B. Shelton family.
-He also serves as a director of Harte-Hanks, Inc., a publicly traded, targeted marketing company.
+He previously served as a director of Harte-Hanks, Inc., a publicly traded, targeted marketing company.
 He is a graduate of Abilene Christian University and is a certified public accountant and chartered financial analyst.
 Mr. Copeland's service as a director to public companies adds administration and operational management experience, as well as corporate governance expertise, to the Board of Directors.